aduston-snaplogic/docker-clamav/README.md

 This repo is a simple demonstration of how to run clamd with On-Access scanning alongside a web application inside a container.
 It contains a sample web application in Flask that allows uploading a file into the container.

+The [entrypoint.sh](entrypoint.sh) script initiates the clamav and freshclam services along with the flask  demo web app.
+It is based on this [example](https://docs.docker.com/engine/admin/multi-service_container/) from the official Docker documentation.

 ## Building the container

 To build the Docker container check out this repo and run `docker build`: